 The result: There was no question from this experiment that both a tweet and a Google+ post would influence search results, although Google+ seems to have a much more immediate effect.

 3. PageRank variation based on number of links

-The experiment: The question here was whether or not the number of outgoing links on an authoritative site affected how much gain one site could get from a backlink, in terms of PageRank changes.
-So in order to find out, the experiment used two brand new sites, and added a single backlink on two popular sites.
+The experiment: The question here was whether or not the number of outgoing links on an authoritative site affected how much gain one site could get from a backlink, regarding PageRank changes.
+So to find out, the experiment used two brand new sites, and added a single backlink on two popular sites.
 The first one was a site that had a moderate number of links already, while the second site had thousands.
 The purpose here was to see whether Google penalized backlinks on sites that already had too many links.